 How much should you spend in each budget category?
-This post lists a debt free budget percentage breakdown from Dave Ramsey and our real-life debt free budget.
+This article lists the Dave Ramsey budget percentages, categories, with a sample budget so you can jumpstart your budget.

 Since our debt free story went viral, I’ve been getting a lot of questions about exactly how we did it.
 Today, I’ll be answering one of the most common questions by sharing my real life debt free budget percentage breakdown.